Dealing with duplicates

 and uniq

 commands.
-Advantage with awk
+Advantages with awk

 include regexp based field and record separators, input doesn't have to be sorted, and in general more flexibility because it is a programming language.